-In her biggest title to date, Moverley won the Delaware Open the next year after beating Nikki Todd to seal her third PSA World Tour title since her comeback.
+She then went on to win a bigger title by winning the Delaware Open the next year after beating Nikki Todd to seal her third PSA World Tour title since her comeback.
 Moverley was also named PSA Player of the Month for her exploits and she also broke into the world’s top 30 for the first time in her career in 2016.

 |Fiona Moverley Profile|

 |Interests||Walking my dogs|